 She studied for many years with Ventura Valente, with whom she participated in many regional expositions .
 She also studied Sculpture with Viviana Scabatini, with where she had her work presented at many art shows. .

-A few years ago she moved to Los Angeles, California to start a new life.
+Years ago she moved to Los Angeles, California to start a new life.
 She attended some sculpture classes at the Barnsdall Center; and now focuses a lot of her energy in doing what she loves, taking advantage of everything beautiful California has to offer; specially to free spirited people like her.

 She paints on almost any surface, including wood, canvas, bark, walls.She has done many murals around Southern California , and anything else she can find; using watercolors, pastels, oils and acrylic.
 She loves going outside of the box.
 She does Sculptures in Paper Mache, Plaster, Clay, Stone and Wire.
 She has worked on some engraving on bronze and copper, and she enjoys doing collages.